 Image Credit - Staticflickr.com/

-We have a steady stream of new pet medication flooding the market every day, aimed at improving the efficacy and safety of veterinary medicine.
+We have a steady stream of new veterinary medicine flooding the market every day, aimed at improving the efficacy and safety of veterinary prescription drugs.
 However, not a lot of us know everything that goes on in the hospital pharmacy.
-It is extremely important to understand the side effects of pet medication before you give it to your pet.
-Pharmacies must only use high quality, fresh pet medication as per the directions.
-Moreover, not all drugs are effective or safe for all cats and dogs across the board.
-You need to contact the vet if you have any questions on the medication, dosage or an undesirable side effect.
-It is just as important to understand some of the commonly used terms:
+It is extremely important to understand the side effects of pet medicine before you give them to your pet.

+Offline and online pet pharmacies must only use high-quality, fresh pet medication as per the directions.
+Moreover, not all pet medications are effective or safe for all cats and dogs across the board.
+You need to contact the veterinary clinic if you have any questions about your pet’s prescription medication, pet supplies, dosage, or undesirable side effects.

 Understanding the Commonly Used Terms